 Inbound/Outbound Web Dialer

-An inbound/outbound web dialer enables you to make outbound calls and receive inbound calls through a dialer that works over the internet, accessed over a webpage such as Google Chrome.
-An inbound/outbound web dialer can be accessed through a URL and a virtual phone service account.
+An inbound/outbound web dialer for call centers enables you to make outbound calls and receive inbound calls through a dialer that works over the internet, accessed over a webpage such as Google Chrome.
+You can access an inbound/outbound web dialer through a URL and a virtual phone service account.

 For example, to use Global Call Forwarding’s web dialer, you will need a virtual phone number plan and you’ll use your login information to log into the web dialer on a webpage.
 Logging in will lead you to the web or online dialer.
 This looks similar to a smartphone’s keypad or dial pad.
 Here, you can access or add contact information and notes, check your voicemail, and make and answer calls.
 All you need to do is remain connected to a reliable internet connection.